 Dylan going electric

-Okay, not everyone was aware of Dylan’s first single from December 1962, the rocker Mixed Up Confusion, but surely by
+Not everyone was aware of Dylan’s first single from December 1962, Mixed Up Confusion

 Subterranean Homesick Blues, Maggie’s Farm, Outlaw Blues, Bob Dylan’s 115th Dream (!!)